josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 Everyone's against him.
 It's all a conspiracy.
 He didn't do anything at all (even the things we all watched him do).

 It's all very Trumpian.

+Especially the "smear campaign" thing.
+Far as I can see, the only people saying anything negative or critical of Matt Mullenweg are people who are just noticing the things he's actually saying and doing, and calling attention to those things.

 Also: I can't help but notice we keep finding Matt in situations where he could easily provide documentation to refute the allegations against him, and he keeps _not_ doing that, and instead, just asking us to believe him.